SE PhD Handbook

 Final Oral Examination (Dissertation Defense)

-The PhD Final Oral Examination form is located on the SE website under “Online Forms and Documents”.
 The Dissertation Defense is a public presentation of the candidate’s dissertation.
 The presentation should clearly define the problem, describe the method(s) used to solve the problem, report results and establish significance of the results.
 The purpose of the Final Oral Examination is to ensure that the dissertation constitutes a worthy contribution to knowledge in the candidate’s field and that the candidate has attained an expertise in his/her field of research specialization.

 Final Oral Examination (Dissertation Defense) Committee